 In the Beginning

-- Meet the Moms - If you don’t already know the other childrens’ parent(s), organize a playdate where the kids can have fun while you and the other potential carpooling parents can get to know one another.
+- Meet the parents - If you don’t already know the other childrens’ parent(s), organize a playdate where the kids can have fun while you and the other potential carpooling parents can get to know one another.

 - Be respectful of other people’s time - Your kids, other kids and other parents are counting on you.
 Make sure you’re on time.